yomishino/FFXIVTitleRenamed/README.md

 # Title Renamed

-A FFXIV Dalamud plugin to rename a title displayed on the nameplate to something else.
+A FFXIV Dalamud plugin to rename a title displayed on the nameplates to something else.

-Optionally, hide a specific title from the nameplate.
+Optionally, hide a specific title from the nameplates.

 To be used with [XIVLauncher](https://github.com/goatcorp/FFXIVQuickLauncher).

-(NOTE: this plugin only make changes to how title is displayed on the nameplate.
+(NOTE: this plugin only make changes to how title is displayed on the nameplates.
-It does not changes anything else regarding the title.
+It does not changes anything else regarding the titles.
 So in all other places the titles will remain unchanged.)